JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/setting_up_theme_environment.md

 1. Go to <ui-path>File | Project Structure | Platform Settings | SDKs</ui-path>.
 2. Click the <control>Add</control> button (<control>+</control>).
 3. If you have the required JDK installation on your machine, and it is detected, select it from the <control>Detected SDKs</control> list.
-  If your JDK is not detected, select the <control>Add JDK...</control> option and choose the installation folder.<br/>
+   If your JDK is not detected, select the <control>Add JDK...</control> option and choose the installation folder.

    If the required JDK is not installed on your machine, the simplest option is using <control>Download JDK...</control> and choosing the distribution options.
 4. Click the <control>Apply</control> button.

 </procedure>